Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

-revealed, that main effect is to delay onset of the instability until ejection from the system becomes possible, cf.~Fig.~\ref{hillregion}, panel (c).
+confirmed this, and revealed, that main effect is to delay onset of the instability until ejection from the system becomes possible, cf.~Fig.~\ref{hillregion}, panel (c).
 Therefore, ejection is more likely outcome, while chaotic orbits (Fig.~\ref{hillregion}, panel (b)) might be rare.
 After test body leave mass $M$ evolution is identical to the classical restricted planar circular three-body problem.
-With $\rho(r) \to \delta(r)$ mass $M$ becomes point-like, and we get back to the classical three body problem.

-\section{Three body instability}
+\subsection{Three body instability}

-In this section we remove assumptions of planar motion and negligible mass of the third body.
+In this section I have removed assumptions of planar motion and negligible mass of the third body.
 Full system of nine equations describing motion of the three masses without additional simplifying assumptions can be transformed to the co-rotating system as well.
-Very lengthy calculations show that criteria \eqref{crit} nearly survive.
-Solving linearized eigensystem we are able to show, that instability is present if:
+Very lengthy calculations for full three body problem in three dimensions, show that criteria \eqref{crit} nearly survive.
+Using quantifier elimination for stability analysis of the linearized 18-order eigensystem we are able to show, that instability is present if: